aspose-svg/Aspose.SVG-Documentation/content/net/how-to-work-with-aspose-svg-api/navigation-inspection/_index.md

 In the iterator, we use the **NextNode ()** method of the **[INodeIterator](https://apireference.aspose.com/svg/net/aspose.svg.dom.traversal/inodeiterator)** Interface to access all the nodes of the document.
 The first call to the **NextNode()** returns the first node and moves the position of the iterator in the set.
 The  **`OuterHTML`** property of the [**Element**](https://apireference.aspose.com/svg/net/aspose.svg.dom/element) class returns the element's content that will be printed.

 {{% alert color="primary" %}}
 You can download the complete examples and data files from [**GitHub**](https://github.com/aspose-svg/Aspose.SVG-Documentation).
-About downloading from GitHub and running examples, you find out from [**How to Run the Examples**](http://docs.aspose.com/svg/net/how-to-run-the-tests) section.
+About downloading from GitHub and running examples, you find out from the [**How to Run the Examples**](http://docs.aspose.com/svg/net/how-to-run-the-tests) section.
 {{% /alert %}}

 ### **SVG Editing Using CSS Selector**[ ](https://docs.aspose.com/svg/net/traverse-svg-dom/#using-css-selector)

 Aspose.SVG for .NET also implements CSS Selector specification that allows you to navigate over the document by using CSS like style.

-The **QuerySelector(`string selector`)** method of the [**Element**](https://apireference.aspose.com/svg/net/aspose.svg.dom/element) class allows you to get the first element within the document that matches the specified selector.  the **QuerySelectorAll(`string selector`)** method takes as a parameter the query selector and  returns a **NodeList** of all the elements, which match the selector.
+The **QuerySelector(`selector`)** method of the [**Element**](https://apireference.aspose.com/svg/net/aspose.svg.dom/element) class allows you to get the first element within the document that matches the specified selector.  the **QuerySelectorAll(`string selector`)** method takes as a parameter the query selector and  returns a **NodeList** of all the elements, which match the selector.
 With the resulting elements, you can make various manipulations: change its text, attributes, CSS styles, and so on.

 In the following examples, we use the **QuerySelector()**  and **QuerySelectorAll()** methods for navigation through an SVG document and search the needed elements.